He's going to the New Beast, Daily Beast, Tina Brown's website, The Daily Beast.

 Jimmy Carter, June 20th, 1979.

-Last Saturday, Barack Obama number 12, Mike.
+Last Saturday, Barack Obama, number 12, Mike.

 Last Saturday, Barack Obama on the White House YouTube channel.

-We've talked about the importance of ending our dependence on foreign oil and pursuing new kinds of energy like wind and solar power.
+For decades, we've talked about the importance of ending our dependence on foreign oil and pursuing new kinds of energy like wind and solar power.

 But for just as long, progress had been prevented at every turn by the special interests and their allies in Washington.